tejanke/TryHackMe/writeups/kenobi/README.md

     uname -r
     ifconfig
     ```
-* From the output above, curl is not using a full path, so we can create a malicious curl and hope /usr/bin/menu will run it instead
+* From the output above, curl is not using a full path, so we can create a malicious curl and coax /usr/bin/menu to run it instead by inserting /tmp at the beginning of the PATH environment variable
     ```
     kenobi@kenobi:~$ cd /tmp
     kenobi@kenobi:/tmp$ echo /bin/bash > curl